AI Use Cases/Manufacturing

 Is our Finance & Accounting data kept secure during this process?

 Yes.
 All data transmission between your ERP, our processing engine, and your systems is encrypted end-to-end.
-We comply with Manufacturing-specific regulations including ITAR export controls on component sourcing, RoHS/REACH compliance tracking, and ISO 9001:2015 documentation requirements.
+The validation logic is built around Manufacturing-specific regulations - ITAR export controls on component sourcing, RoHS/REACH compliance tracking, and ISO 9001:2015 documentation requirements.
 Your data never leaves your infrastructure or authorized cloud environment.

 What is the timeframe to deploy AI invoice processing?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve system discovery and integration mapping with your SAP, Oracle, Epicor, or Infor instance.
 Weeks 3-6 cover data preparation, model training on your historical invoices, and testing against your supplier base and cost allocation rules.
 Weeks 7-10 include pilot testing with a subset of invoices and Finance team training.
 Go-live occurs in weeks 11-14.
-Most Manufacturing clients see measurable results - 25%+ reduction in processing time, 97%+ match accuracy - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - 25%+ reduction in processing time, 97%+ match accuracy - within 60 days of go-live.

 Related Frameworks & Solutions